yannickl88/blog-articles/drafts/symfony-versioning-and-compatibility.md

 Finally, we have the major version.
 An increment in major versions (e.g., `2.8.9` to `3.0.0`) will mean a change in the public API.
 These are not backwards compatible and often removal of old code or re-writes of code.

 Using semantic versioning means that you can tell what the impact of the upgrade will be from the version number.
-Most likely, you will want to have an upper bound on the major version and a lower on the minor.
-For example, using the composer syntax that would be `>=3.1.0 <4.0.0` (or [shorthand][composer-caret] `^3.1`).
-This tells composer you want the API of the `3` major version with a feature from `3.1.0`.
+For Symfony you will want to have an lower bound on the minor version.
+For example, using the composer syntax that would be `3.1.*`.
+This will prevent you from getting new features and possibly unwanted deprecations.
+For packages I would recommend a bit looser constraints to allow for maximal compatibility.

 ## Long-Term-Support (LTS) releases
 Besides normal versions, most software also have Long-Term-Support (LTS) releases.
 These are usually a specific version marked as LTS.
 Think of [Ubuntu][ubuntu-lts] or [Node.js][nodejs-lts].
 These are special releases which form the basis for a long support period.
 This means it will receive patches for bugs and security fixes for a long time, but no more added features.
 In an enterprise setting these versions are preferable since they are the most stable.
 This is because they give a certain guarantee they will work for the foreseeable future.